 Diastasis Recti can be a common condition that affects women both during and after pregnancy.
 This is caused by the separation of rectus abdominis muscles, which causes the connective tissue and connective tissue to stretch, leading to weakness in the midsection, and a visible gap in the abdominal muscle.
 To improve strength, control, function, and strength of the abdominal muscles, physical therapy is safe and effective.

 POP (pelvic organ prolapse) refers to the prolapse of the pelvic organs via the perineum.
 This is caused by weak pelvic floor muscles, and support structures.
-Because it takes time to build strength, physical therapy does not work immediately.
+It will take time to build strength, physical therapy is the perfect place to do that.
 Physical therapy can be very effective for many women.
 Physical therapy can reduce symptoms and prevent the condition from getting worse.
 It may even be a better option than surgery.
 Book an appointment with Reborn Pelvic Health & Wellness to learn more about prolapse risk, the symptoms to look out for, and what treatment options are available.
 We are happy to help you with any questions that may arise in your particular situation.

 Pubic Symphysis Dysfunction